Alex Honnold on Food

 – What inspired your personal eating revolution?

-My sister has always been vegan and my ex girlfriend was a vegetarian (who leaned vegan) so I’ve always been exposed to that kind of eating.
-And I’ve always sort of appreciated it as a lower impact way to live in the world.
+My sister has always been vegan and my ex-girlfriend was a vegetarian (who leaned vegan) so I’ve always been exposed to that kind of eating even back when I was eating meat.
+If we were eating out and I was looking at the restaurants downtown Charlottesville had I was also looking if they had vegetarian or vegan options as well so it’s been on my mind too.
+I’ve always sort of appreciated it as a lower impact way to live in the world.
 I was one of those things that I sort of wanted other people to do but lacked the personal strength to actually do myself.
 Then I read China Study, Mad Cowboy, Eating Meat and a few other diet/environmental type books and finally gave it a try.
 After not eating meat for a few weeks I really did feel a bit better, and certainly felt better about myself.
 I haven’t really looked back.

 – Tell me about the last time you ate meat, did you know if was going to be the last time?
 Have you craved it since?

 I don’t know the last specific meat I ate.
 I was in Mexico, so it was probably a chicken burrito or something.
 Once day I just stopped and didn’t really think about it too much after.
 I didn’t think of it as “the last time,” and in fact I wouldn’t be surprised if I ate meat or fish at some point in the future, especially with the amount of traveling I’m doing.
 But I’m doing my best to avoid it.
 I haven’t craved meat at all, in fact I find the idea more disgusting the longer I go without eating any.

 – How have your food habits changed your athletic performance, if at all?